The Academy now offers five disciplines:

 Acrobatic Arts is a dance based tricks programme.
 The students learn how to master the tricks, whilst also focusing on other dance technique such as turns and leaps, giving their dance an exciting edge and additional dimension.

-A specific production is chosen for each term, working towards a showing of the work to family and friends.
 These classes are open to students aged 7 to 15, with varied roles to suit ages and abilities; the students must already attend modern or ballet classes at the Academy in order to have prior knowledge of the key dance steps required.